AveryBurke/nan_boxing/README.md

 This is a simple demonstration of the NaN Boxing implementation described in my blog post [Dynamic Typing and NaN Boxing](https://averyburke.github.io/blog/2023/08/23/Nan-Boxing.html).

 NaN boxing is an optimization in dynamically typed languages to store type data and value data together, at runtime, by exploiting some features of the [IEEE specification for NaN](https://en.wikipedia.org/wiki/NaN).
-NaN is not unique.
-The specification leaves 51 mantissa bits that get ignored when a double is detected to be Not a Number.
+It turns out the specification leaves 51 mantissa bits that get ignored when a double is detected to be Not a Number.
 NaN boxing works by storing the type and the value of a parsed token in those overlooked bits.
 Essentially every value is a double and every non-double is NaN.

 I use the three most significant digits of the 51 mantissa bits to store type data.
 The three bit type data is also referred to as a *tag*.
 The remaining 48 digits store the value data.
 I will refer to this as the *payload*.
 Since modern architectures only use the lower 48 bits of a 64 bit pointer, the payload can even hold pointers.